brainhack-princeton/handbook/docs/contributing.rst

     git push <remote_name> --delete <branch_name>
       e.g., git push origin --delete testing

-* On your forked repo, go to the branches tab.
+* OR on GitHub, go to the branches tab on your forked repo:

 .. image:: images/branches_on_repo.png
   :width: 700px